Rainforest Trees Call for Help with the IoT

 The Internet of Trees at work in Brazil.

 Thales' IoT Technology Helps Protect the Rainforest, Deter Crime

-Cargo Tracck is a breakthrough solution harnessing the power of the IoT and RED technology to communicate beyond the traditional wireless coverage map.
+Cargo Tracck is a breakthrough solution harnessing IoT and RED technology's power to communicate beyond the traditional wireless coverage map.

 The IoT device offers new hope for preserving one of the earth’s most cherished and crucial resources.

 Gemalto, now part of Thales, was recognized by IDG as a Computerworld Honors Laureate for World Good, underscoring its commitment to supporting and enabling innovative IoT solutions that solve the world’s most pressing challenges.